Taylor Swift Slays Greatest Hits Medley At AMAs Amid Scooter Braun Drama

 “The message being sent to me is very clear.
 Basically, be a good little girl and shut up.
 Or you’ll be punished,” Swift wrote.
 “Please let Scott Borchetta and Scooter Braun know how you feel about this.”

-Swift ultimately got the green light to showcase songs from her back catalogue after her former label announced it had “come to terms on a licensing agreement.”
+Swift ultimately got the green light to showcase songs from her back catalog after her former label announced it had “come to terms on a licensing agreement.”

 Braun, who has been silent about his monthslong conflict with Swift, shared his own open letter on Friday, revealing he’s received “death threats” from fans and threatening calls to his home.